Who are the Glazer family who own Manchester United and how could someone buy the club?

 United fans demonstrated their unhappiness with the Glazers involvement before a game against Liverpool.

 Fans' actions stormed the field at Old Trafford, causing the game to be postponed.

 During the protest, a police officer was left seriously injured and protesters gathered outside the ground and allegedly began to throw bottles, 'significantly slashing' one officer’s face.

-"A game for United fans to come together and show the world our deep discontent for this vile ownership.
+In a statement released ahead of a Premier League game with Liverpool, the group said it was "a game for United fans to come together and show the world our deep discontent for this vile ownership.